cetyler/log_to_db/README.md

 ,(50, 'critical');
 ```

-This is using PostgreSQL as the example database with `programs` as the schema.
+This is using PostgreSQL as the example database with `log_location` as the schema.
 However, the log table name will need to be `logs`.
 **Note** `log_level` table is not required but this makes it easier to build queries.
 SQLite would be similar but the schema won't be included.